SecurityRiskAdvisors/vectr-sql-migration/README.md

    ```shell
    tar -zxvf /opt/vectr-sql-migration/mongodumps/2024_02_05__22_39_53.tgz -C /opt/vectr-sql-migration/user/mongo/
    ```

+At this point you should have the dump extracted.
+To confirm the folder structure is correct look for the following GoldStandard folder, in our example /opt/vectr-sql-migration/user/mongo/GoldStandard

+If so you are ready to proceed, if not look for any unnecessary nested folders until it is as above.

 ## Run Migration

 **Warning: There are new constraints on the size of some fields in the sql data model that previously did not exist.